East Punjab

-East Punjab was a province of Dominion of India from 1947 until 1950.
-It consisted parts of the Punjab Province of British India that remained in India following the partition of the state between the new dominions of Pakistan and India by the Radcliffe Commission in 1947.
+East Punjab was a province of the Dominion of India from 1947 until 1950.
+It consist of parts of the Punjab Province of British India that remained in India following the partition of the state between the new dominions of Pakistan and India by the Radcliffe Commission in 1947.
 The mostly Muslim western parts of the old Punjab became Pakistan's West Punjab, later, renamed as Punjab Province, while the mostly Hindu and Sikh eastern parts remained with India.

 History

 Partition of India

 With the partition of India, the Punjab province was to be divided in two as per the Indian Independence Act 1947, passed by the parliament of the United Kingdom.
 The province was to cease to exist, and two new provinces were to be constituted, to be known respectively as West Punjab & East Punjab.
 All the princely states of the Punjab States Agency, except Bahawalpur, which acceded to the Dominion of Pakistan, acceded to the new Union of India and were combined into the Patiala and East Punjab States Union (PEPSU).
 The northeast Hill States of the Punjab Province banded together and were declared a union territory in 1950 as Himachal Pradesh.